aidanlenahan/codes/README.md

 # 🕊️ Weekly Verbal Code Email Bot

-This project automatically generates a **weekly verbal code** (a random word or phrase) and sends it to a list of recipients via email — perfect for families, small teams, or secret societies 🕵️‍♂️.
+This project automatically generates a **weekly verbal code** (a random word or phrase) and sends it to a list of recipients via email.
 The code changes every week, is simple and verbal-friendly, and is sent out using GitHub Actions.

 ---

-## ✨ Features
+## Features

-- ✅ Auto-generates a verbal code each week
+- Auto-generates a verbal code each week
-- ✅ Sends email via secure SMTP
+- Sends email via secure SMTP
-- ✅ Hosted and automated using GitHub Actions
+- Hosted and automated using GitHub Actions
-- ✅ Easily configurable via GitHub Secrets
+- Easily configurable via GitHub Secrets
-- ✅ Includes a keep-alive workflow to prevent GitHub from suspending scheduled runs
+- Includes a keep-alive workflow to prevent GitHub from suspending scheduled runs

 ---

-## 🛠️ How It Works
+## How It Works

 - A Python script (`generate.py`) runs every Monday at 6:20 AM Eastern Time.
 - It generates a word or phrase based on the week number (deterministic but feels random).